LianghuiGuo/TA-STS-ConvNet/README.md

     make preprocess
 </pre>
 the processed data should be saved in /chb01/15min_1step_18ch/
-- You can also preprocess data of all the patients through a bash :
+- You can also preprocess data of all the patients as follow :
 <pre>
     make preprocess_chb
 </pre>